gberl001/FL25-ENR261-182/Week04/Week04-Assignments.md

 ### Function 1: `calculateTrajectory`

 Use the code from the lecture to create the function `calculateTrajectory`.
-Most of the code is provided, and minimal changes are required.
+Most of the code is provided; minimal changes are required.

 **Requirements**:

 - **Inputs**:
     - `v0`: Initial velocity in m/s (scalar)
     - `angle`: Launch angle in degrees (scalar)
+    - `y0`: Initial height in meters (scalar)
     - `g`: Gravitational acceleration in m/s² (scalar)
-    - `y0`: Initial height in meters (scalar)
     - `numValues`: Number of time intervals (scalar)

 - **Outputs**: